johndatiles/gatsby-starter-lumen-johndatiles/content/me.md

 ### What I'm Doing Now
 Acclimating to my new role as a parent with my wife Bianca.

-Getting back to a writing habit.
+Getting back into a writing habit.

 Reading [*Exhalation*](https://www.goodreads.com/en/book/show/41160292-exhalation) by Ted Chiang.